 From the PBS TV show, Daniel Tiger's Neighborhood, the app features 12 songs and 60 video clips regarding topics like feelings, responsibility, and being kind to others.
 Also for parents, there are over 90 conversation starters and tips on how you can utilize the app in daily life.
 It's available in both English and Spanish, and contains some social media features, such as the ability to take pictures to share.

-Daniel Tiger for Parents is free on both Google Play and iTunes.
+Daniel Tiger for Parents is free on both Google Play and the iOS App Store.